 Slice into 1/4 inch pieces.

-*Cover all the dough with damp lint-free towels to prevent from drying out.*
+*Keep the rest of the dough covered to prevent from drying out.*

 Gently drop the dough balls into the oil.

-Using a spatula or a chopstick to gently move the dough balls around.
+Use a spider to gently move the dough balls around.
 This is to prevent them from sticking to one another.

 Do not crowd the dutch oven.
 Fry in small batches.